laDoBlaNco/learning_dart/README.md

 ## PURPOSE

-I've decided to dedicate my time to the Google technologies of Go, Dart, and Flutter.
-Staying in the Google family I feel I'll get a more rounded out focus for where I want to end up.
-With Go as my low-level, back-endy, embeddable, systems language and Dart and Flutter as my UI, Mobile, also embeddy, Web language, I'll be good to go on all fronts.
+I'm coming back to Dart/Flutter after a long while because I've determined that the way the market is turning, I don't want a job in tech, I want an opportunity in tech.
+That means going solo indie dev and mastering something that will take me where I want to be.
+As a solo dev, a real WORA (write once run anywhere) platform is what I need.
+After long thought, Dart and Flutter is that platform.
+So here we go again. 🤓🤓🤓